Do you often feel overworked and tired? Have you learned how to politely say no at work professionally? How to say no is not a sign of weakness.

 Time is not something you can ever get back once you have lost it.
 Always remember that!
 Plan your days well and don’t let the day plan you!When you choose to say no to people you are choosing your time over their request. #smallbiztips Click To Tweet

-If you do not say no right away, give them a deadline for your decision.
-This will give you more time to make an informed decision and check your calendar and to-do lists.
+If you don’t say NO right away, give them a deadline for your decision.
+This will give you more time to make an informed decision and check your easy-to-use calendar and to-do lists.

 If you are going to politely say no professionally to a friend, offer them a suggestion.
 Give them some ideas on who else they can ask or what else they can do.

-Don’t answer them begrudingly.
-Always be cheerful in your response if the answer is yes or no.
+Don’t answer them begrudgingly.
+Learn to say no politely as you can and always be cheerful in your response if the answer is yes or no.

-Learn How To Politely Say No Professionally To Clients
+3. Learn The to Politely Say “No” Professionally To Clients

 The Fine Art of How To Politely Say No